Blog

 Gem County, Idaho is in USDA Hardiness Zone 7a.
 The average last spring frost is May 9 and first fall frost is October 1.

-Gem County County sits in USDA Zone 7a.
+Gem County sits in USDA Zone 7a.
 Comfrey grows reliably in zones 3a through 9b, so it's a good fit here.

-Can Comfrey grow in Gem County County's climate?
+Can Comfrey grow in Gem County's climate?

 🌱